 Radially generated surface

 When using an end mill, a shoulder mill or a side and face mill cutter, a radial surface is generated.
-For a radial generated surface it is the side of the tool that generates the profile.
+For a radially generated surface, it is the side of the tool that generates the profile.

 Sculptured surface generation